University of Toledo: Research

+Student body

 Athletics

 The University of Toledo's athletic teams play as the Rockets, and uniforms sport the colors midnight blue and gold.
 The university's sports teams play in the Mid-American Conference.
-The Rockets football team holds nine Mid-American Conference championships, in 1967 (co-champion with Ohio) 1969, 1970, 1971, 1981, 1984, 1990 (co-champs with Western Michigan), 1995, 2001, 2004, and 2017.
+The Rockets football team holds eleven Mid-American Conference championships, in 1967 (co-champion with Ohio) 1969, 1970, 1971, 1981, 1984, 1990 (co-champs with Western Michigan), 1995, 2001, 2004, 2017, and 2022.

 Toledo Rockets football played in the 2010 Little Caesars Pizza Bowl on December 26, 2010, against Florida International.
 Toledo lost the game 34–32.
-Toledo played in the 2015 Go Daddy Bowl against Arkansas State on Jan 5, 2015.
+Toledo played in the 2015 Go Daddy Bowl against Arkansas State on January 5, 2015.
 The Rockets won 63–44.

 In the season of 2009, the men's tennis team finished 2nd in regular season with a 17–10 record, and reached the finals of the MAC tournament for the first time in 35 years.

 The Toledo Rockets men's basketball team was the 2006–07 Mid-American Conference champion under Head Coach Stan Joplin, a former star player for the Rockets during the late 1970s, and was an assistant coach from 1984 to 1990.
 He was fired after slumping to an 11–19 record in 2007–08.
 The team received an NCAA Award For High Academic Performance Toledo tied for third-best APR mark in nation and MAC for second straight year.
 The University of Toledo men's basketball program ranks at the top of the Mid-American Conference for a second straight year in the National Collegiate Athletic Association's Academic Performance Rating (APR).
 Toledo's 994 rating was tied for third place among all NCAA Division I men's basketball programs and trails only Columbia and Davidson.

 In Spring 2011, the University of Toledo women's basketball team won the WNIT, becoming the first MAC team in any sport to win a National Championship in modern times.

 The women's cross country has won four MAC Championships (2001, 2002, 2010, 2011) and three MAC Runner-up finishes (2003, 2005, 2009).
 The women's cross country team finished 21st at the NCAA Championships in 2011 and 28th at the NCAA Championships in 2010.
 The women's track team also finished as the 2012 MAC Indoor and Outdoor Runner-up.

 The University of Toledo has two official mascots, Rocky the Rocket and Rocksy the Rockette.
 Rocky was introduced in 1966, and Rocksy was introduced in 2011.
 UT also has an official spirit crew known as Blue Crew.
 The University of Toledo Rocket Marching Band performs a pre-game show and halftime show at all home football games in the Glass Bowl.